 CenterPoint Houston's receivables from the distribution of electricity are collected from REPs that supply the electricity CenterPoint Houston distributes to their customers.
-As of December 31, 2008, CenterPoint Houston did business with 79 REPs.
+As of September 30, 2009, CenterPoint Houston did business with 80 REPs.
 Adverse economic conditions, structural problems in the market served by ERCOT or financial difficulties of one or more REPs could impair the ability of these REPs to pay for CenterPoint Houston's services or could cause them to delay such payments.
 In 2008, seven REPs selling power within CenterPoint Houston's service territory ceased to operate, and their customers were transferred to the provider of last resort or to other REPs.
 CenterPoint Houston depends on these REPs to remit payments on a timely basis.
 Applicable regulatory provisions require that customers be shifted to a provider of last resort if a REP cannot make timely payments.
-Applicable Texas Utility Commission regulations significantly limit the extent to which CenterPoint Houston can demand credit protection from REPs for payments not made prior to the shift to the provider of last resort.
-However, the Texas Utility Commission is currently considering proposed revisions to those regulations that, as currently proposed, would (i) increase the credit protections that could be required from REPs, and (ii) allow utilities to defer the loss of payments for recovery in a future rate case.
-Whether such revised regulations will ultimately be adopted and their terms cannot now be determined.
-RRI, through its subsidiaries, is CenterPoint Houston's largest customer.
-Approximately 46% of CenterPoint Houston's \$141 million in billed receivables from REPs at December 31, 2008 was owed by subsidiaries of RRI.
-Any delay or default in payment by REPs such as RRI could adversely affect CenterPoint Houston's cash flows, financial condition and results of operations.
-RRI's unsecured debt ratings are currently below investment grade.
-If RRI were unable to meet its obligations, it could consider, among various options, rest
+Applicable Texas Utility Commission regulations significantly limit the extent to which CenterPoint Houston can apply normal commercial terms or otherwise seek credit protection from firms desiring to provide retail electric service in its service territory, and thus remains at risk for payments not made prior to the shift to the provider of last resort.
+Although the Texas Utility Commission revised its regulations in 2009 to (i) increase the financial qualifications from REPs that began selling power after January 1, 2009, and (ii) authorize utilities to defer bad debts resulting from defaults by REPs for recovery in a future rate case, significant bad debts may be realized and unpaid amounts may not be timely recovered.
+A subsidiary of NRG Energy, Inc. is the successor to the retail electric sales business of RRI and has become the largest REP in CenterPoint Houston's service territory.
+Approximately 43% of CenterPoint Houston's \$196 million in billed receivables from REPs at September 30, 2009 was owed by the NRG Energy, Inc. subsidiary.
+Any delay or default in payment by REPs such as the NRG Energy, Inc. subsidiary could adversely affect CenterPoint Houston's cash flows, financial condition and results of operations.
+If any of these REPs were unable to meet its obligations, it could consider, among various options, restructuring under the bankruptcy laws, in which event any such REP might seek to avoid honoring its obligations and claims might be made by creditors involving payments CenterPoint Houston had received from such REP.